Medication for Prediabetes

 Certain medications can also help delay the onset of type 2 diabetes or prevent it altogether.
 Metformin is the most common blood sugar-lowering medication for prediabetes, but there are others.
 These prescription medications are only for some patients with prediabetes, and they work best when you also adapt a healthy lifestyle.

-Prediabetes Treatment Approaches: Lifestyle and Medication
+Prediabetes Treatment Approaches: Lifestyle versus Medication

-Prediabetes treatment has three main components.
+Prediabetes treatment can have these components.

 - Lifestyle modification to make healthy behavior choices in daily life.